Teams set a new vision for what they wanted to achieve and how they were going to work together to achieve it.

 Leaders stopped snapping and berating others and instead learned to manage their internal upsets and teach direct reports how to learn from their mistakes.

-Teams who didn’t dare mention race or sexual orientation in their conversations learned how to talk about both.
+Teams that didn’t dare mention race or sexual orientation in their conversations learned how to talk about both.

 Manager who chronically avoided conflict gained the strength to stand up to a bully.

-Teams in different areas who didn’t communicate well together began to collaborate more actively.
+Teams in different areas who hadn't communicated well together began to collaborate more actively.

-Manager had an a-ha moment when he realized he was excluding those who did not share his gender and ethnicity.
+Manager had an a-hah! moment when he realized he was excluding those who did not share his gender and ethnicity.
 He deliberately become more inclusive in whom he chose to mentor.